To dab or not to dab? That is the question, but can you dab oil cartridges?!

 What’s the Oil in Vape Cartridges?

-Besides smoking through a dab rig, using vape pens to inhale the cannabis oil smoke is the other popular way users imbibe.
-In this instance, you want the oil to remain as viscous as possible, so that it coats the inside of the vape pen cartridge and gets down to the coils.
-That’s when it’s able to burn and produce the vape smoke.
+Besides using an oil concentrate through a dab rig, using vape pens to inhale cannabis oil vapor is the other popular way users imbibe.
+In this instance, you want the oil to have a viscosity that allows flow enough flow, so that it coats the inside of the vape pen cartridge and gets down to the coils.
+That’s when it’s able to heat up and produce the vapor at the right temperature.
 It is so much simpler and easier to use than a dab rig, plus you don’t have to worry about getting a nail or e-nail heated.
+Having said that, wax dab pens or dispoable dab pens are available that for the less experienced enthsiast that wants to try vaping a wax concentrate without the expense and complication of an e-nail rig.

-You can find pre-filled cannabis oil cartridges on the market.
+You can easily find pre-filled cannabis oil cartridges on the market where as there are usually less options for dab pen cartridges by comparison.

 Dabbing Oil From Cartridges

 However, what if you have a broken vape pen oil cartridge, and you want to use that same cannabis oil in a dab rig?
-What’s the difference in the product between this hash oil and the “shatter” you normally use?
+What’s the difference in the product between cannabis oil for vaping and the wax you normally use?
 Can you do that safely?

 There isn’t a straightforward answer to this question.
 Two main factors must be taken into account: